Furaha, filter coffee from Rwanda

 Dripper: Hario V60 glass filter 02

 A good four years ago, Vanía showed up at our roastery.
-She has an aunt in Rwanda who produces coffee and she would now import it herself.
-This is how many coffee stories begin, and this one now enters the fourth chapter.
-For the last two years, Furaha has made a honey-processed coffee for us, this year we decided on a washed coffee, which has a fresh character.
+She had an aunt in Rwanda who produced coffee and she was now going to import it herself.
+This is how many coffee stories begin and this one is now entering its fourth chapter.
+For the last two years, Furaha has made a honey-processed coffee for us, but this year we decided to use a washed coffee, which has a fresh character.

-Why does Furaha's coffee taste good? the way it tastes?
+Why does Furahas coffee taste the way it tastes?

 Why did we buy this coffee?

-Because this coffee thrives on stories and challenges.
-The contact came about through Vanía, who brings her aunt's coffee from Rwanda to Europe.
+Because this coffee lives from stories and challenges.
+The contact was made through Vanía, who brings her aunt's coffee from Rwanda to Europe.
 With her company Somaho Coffee, Vanía impressively shows how even the most adverse circumstances can be met with determination.
-Vanía started her company during Corona - and as if in spite of herself, she manages to make her aunt's coffee more and more famous.
-We then met Furaha in Switzerland.
-We were impressed by how she told her coffee biography as a woman in Rwanda.
-With Kivubelt Coffee, she has created a company that has chosen a holistic approach to producing coffee and integrating communities in the process.
+Vanía started her company during Corona - and, as if in spite of it, she manages to make her aunt's coffee more and more well-known.
+We met Furaha afterwards in Switzerland.
+We were impressed by the way she told her coffee biography as a woman in Rwanda.
+With Kivubelt Coffee, she has created a company that has taken a holistic approach to producing coffee and integrating the communities in the process.

 How do we roast this coffee?